 What’s a Diesel Particulate Filter (DPF)?

-A Diesel Particulate Filter is designed to eradicate diesel particulate matter, or soot, from the exhaust gas emitted by the vehicle.
-DPF’s are fitted to most modern diesel engine cars and vans.
+A Diesel Particulate Filter is designed to reduce diesel particulate or soot from the exhaust in to the atmosphere.
+DPF’s are fitted to nearly all modern diesel engine cars and vans.

-Some DPFs are designed to be used only once and will need replacing when they are full.
-Other Diesel Particulate Filters are intended to burn off the gathered particulates with the use of a catalyst or by running an in-built engine program, when required, that injects extra fuel into the combustion process thus causing the exhaust temperature to increase and reach a level that incinerates the trapped soot in the filter.
+Diesel Particulate Filters regularly burn off the gathered particulates with the use of a catalyst or by running an built in engine program inside the cars brain or ECU.
+When the DPF is full the ECU tells the engine to inject extra fuel into the combustion process thus causing the exhaust temperature to increase.
+Once the exhaust temperature reaches a level that incinerates the trapped soot in the filter, it begins to remove the accumulated particulate.
 This is known as regeneration.

 How would I know if my DPF is blocked or not working ?